verilog-to-routing/vtr-verilog-to-routing/doc/src/tutorials/arch/multi_mode_ble.rst

    <mode name="n2_lut5" disable_packing="true">

-As a result, VPR packer will consider the 6-input LUT mode during packing.
+As a result, VPR packer will only consider the 6-input LUT mode during packing.
 We can try a benchmark `mult_2x2.blif
 <https://github.com/verilog-to-routing/vtr-verilog-to-routing/blob/master/vtr_flow/benchmarks/microbenchmarks/mult_2x2.blif>`_
 by following the design flow tutorial :ref:`basic_design_flow_tutorial`.
-If the flow-run succeed, it means that the 6-input LUT mode is functional correct.
+If the flow-run succeed, it means that the 6-input LUT mode is being successfully used by the packer.

 Then, we can enable the dual 5-input LUT mode for packer, and disable the 6-input LUT mode, by changing